Chile Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs; Chile's rate unchanged since FTA covers 99%+ of goods.
 Section 122 at 10% applies to the small remainder (expires ~July 24, 2026).
 Chile's lithium exports are growing as the US prioritizes critical minerals for EV batteries.
-Section 232 tariffs of 50% apply to Chilean steel and aluminum.
+Section 232 tariffs apply to Chilean metals at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).

 Tips for Importers